-Castro, Chile Travel Guide
+Castro, Chile City

-City City in Los Lagos Region, Chile
+City in Los Lagos Region, Chile

 On Chiloé Island, Castro’s colorful palafitos, wooden churches and seafood markets are the draw; visitors sample curanto (clam-and-meat steam pits), take boat trips to tiny islands and study local Chilote mythology and carpentry.

-Why Visit Castro, Chile? #
+Why Visit Castro, Chile?#

 Chiloé’s main port town is renowned for its colorful palafitos, wooden churches and a distinct gastronomic heritage centered on curanto.
 The waterfront stilt houses and the UNESCO-listed Church of San Francisco create an unmistakable visual identity, while communal curanto feasts-seafood and meats cooked in an earth oven-offer a hands-on taste of local tradition.
 The town’s mix of maritime culture, folklore and maritime crafts makes it one of southern Chile’s most characterful stops.

-Top Things to Do in Castro, Chile
+Best Things to Do in Castro, Chile#

-All Attractions ›- Palafitos de Castro - Painted stilt houses along the waterfront offering classic Chiloé architecture and photo opportunities.
+Palafitos de Castro - Painted stilt houses along the waterfront offering classic Chiloé architecture and photo opportunities.

-- Iglesia San Francisco - 18th-century wooden church, UNESCO-listed example of Chilote ecclesiastical architecture on the main plaza.
+Iglesia San Francisco - 18th-century wooden church, UNESCO-listed example of Chilote ecclesiastical architecture on the main plaza.

-- Castro Municipal Market - Local market selling seafood, crafts and chilote specialties beside the waterfront.
+Castro Municipal Market - Local market selling seafood, crafts and chilote specialties beside the waterfront.

-- Museum of Religious Art - Small museum displaying religious art and artifacts connected to Chiloé's churches.
+Museum of Religious Art - Small museum displaying religious art and artifacts connected to Chiloé’s churches.

-- Local Curanto Experience - Family-run kitchens where curanto is prepared in earth ovens for communal meals.
+Local Curanto Experience - Family-run kitchens where curanto is prepared in earth ovens for communal meals.

-- Artisan Workshops on Calle Del Medio - Small studios where local carpenters and weavers produce traditional Chilote crafts.
+Artisan Workshops on Calle Del Medio - Small studios where local carpenters and weavers produce traditional Chilote crafts.

-- Ancud - Historic port town with fort ruins and regional museum about Chiloé heritage.
+Ancud - Historic port town with fort ruins and regional museum about Chiloé heritage.

-- Chiloé National Park - Coastal forest, fjords and beaches with hiking trails and wildlife viewing opportunities.
+Chiloé National Park - Coastal forest, fjords and beaches with hiking trails and wildlife viewing opportunities.

-Best Time to Visit Castro, Chile #
+Best Time to Visit Castro, Chile#

 Castro is best from December to March when days are mild and drier for exploring Chiloé’s stilt houses and coastal trails.
 Expect frequent rain and cloud outside the austral summer months.